On this page we provide additional information on several important local issues:

 In the longer run the LAPC could play a key role in the regeneration of Morden town centre, where at least 1,000 flats are planned.
 Because the LAPC keeps control through build to rent, this ensures the flats will be lived in, not bought and left empty by overseas investors.
 More than half of Morden town centre is in our ward, so as councillors we want to see thriving communities being created, not ghost towns.
 The Morden development will include 26% affordable housing units, but these will be sold to a registered provider to manage, as the council no longer has any social housing stock of its own.

 While the LAPC gives the council more control than simply selling the sites to a developer, it will also require careful management to balance the financial risk and to build housing that will be an asset to Morden in the future.

 Learn more from this links to the proposal approved by council on 12 April:

 At one of our recent meetings we heard about plans for Merton Healthwatch .
 This has been established as the formal channel where patients and the public can engage with the NHS.
 You could say it’s the way that we will hold the NHS to account.
 We also heard from a new group, Merton Residents' Healthcare Forum , who see that a huge number of residents are completely unaware of their right to be consulted in the way their local NHS is run.

 To see the presentation on the NHS and Merton Healthwatch click here .

-To read the latest Newsletter from Merton Healthwatch click here
+To learn more and read the latest Newsletter from Merton Healthwatch click here.